Kanaderu/spiking-ddpg-mapless-navigation/README.md

 #### 2. Evaluate in simulated environment ####

-To evaluate the trained Spiking Actor Network (SAN) in Gazebo, you need to first launch the evaluation world (use Python 2 environment and absolute path for `<Dir>`):
+To evaluate the trained Spiking Actor Network (SAN) in Gazebo, you need to first launch the evaluation world (use absolute path for `<Dir>`):

 ```bash
 roslaunch turtlebot_lidar turtlebot_world.launch world_file:=<Dir>/<Project Name>/ros/worlds/evaluation_world.world
 ```

-Then, run the `laserscan_simple` ros node in a separate terminal to sample laser scan data every 10 degrees (use Python 2 environment):
+Then, run the `laserscan_simple` ros node in a separate terminal to sample laser scan data every 10 degrees:

 ```bash
 rosrun simple_laserscan laserscan_simple
 ```

 Now, we have all ros prerequisites for evaluation.
-Run the following commands to start the evaluation in a new terminal (use Python 3 environment):
+Run the following commands to start the evaluation in a new terminal:

 ```bash
 source <Dir to Python 3 Virtual Env>/bin/activate